AOShei-Teaching/ANDROID-RestAPI_Usage_Demo/README.md

 ### Step 2: Configure Android Studio
 1. Clone or download this project and open it in **Android Studio**.
 2. In the project files view (left sidebar), look for the file named **`local.properties`** in the root folder.
-    * *Note: If you don't see it, switch the view from "Android" to "Project" at the top of the sidebar.*
 3. Open `local.properties` and add the following line at the bottom:

 ```properties